pavzel/myRECs/README.md

 ## UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.

-## UX
 At the moment, the site was supposed to be used by me, my friends, and maybe friends of friends.
 That is why its design is minimal and includes only essential feratures.
 ### User stories:
 #### Always visible "Navigation menu"